hurxx018/MLE_MSAZ_ND_CapstoneProject/README.md

 ### Results

-The best model of logistic regression algorithm was determined with C~0.94 and max-iter=50.
+The best model of logistic regression algorithm was determined with the two hyperparameters of C~0.94 and max-iter=50.
-I will run HyperDrive after adjusting the range of C to be between 0.9 and 1.5.

-RunDails of HyperDrive
+RunDails of HyperDrive show the progress of the HyperDrive run.
 ![HyperDrive_Rundetail_1](./images/hyperdrive_rundetails_01.png)

+The accuracy of each tested ML model with its pair of hyperparameters is shown in terms of Run ID.
+The best accuracy is described by a orange solid line.
 ![HyperDrive_Rundetail_2](./images/hyperdrive_rundetails_02.png)

+Each point represents an accuracy by color for a give pair of (C, max-iter).
+The maximum value of the accuracy is about 0.7 shown to be yellow.
 ![HyperDrive_Rundetail_3](./images/hyperdrive_rundetails_03.png)

-Best model of logistic regression
+The Best model of logistic regression was determined with two hyperparameters of C=~0.94 and max-iter=50.
+Its accuracy is about 0.7.
 ![HyperDrive_Rundetail_](./images/hyperdrive_bestmodel_04.png)

+The Best model of logistic regression is shown in Azure ML Studion.
 ![HyperDrive_Rundetail_](./images/hyperdrive_bestmodel_05.png)

 ## Model Deployment